 Les Baux-de-Provence is one of France’s most beautiful villages.
 Set atop a rocky spur, it displays panoramic views over the Crau plain, the Camargue and the city of Arles.

-Towering the village is the Baux castle.
+Towering the village is the castle of Les Baux.
 The ruined fortress is hardly distinguishable from the edge of the plateau on which it was built.
-Nevertheless, it still features remnants of its turbulent past: the dominating keep, the Sarracen tower (taking its name from the Saracen raiders who came from the South), and the Paravelle tower (used as a lookout tower).
+Nevertheless, it still features remnants of its turbulent past: the dominating keep, the Saracen tower (taking its name from the Saracen raiders who came from the South), and the Paravelle tower (used as a lookout tower).

 Eygalières and the St. Sixte chapel

 Eygalières is located to the east of Saint-Rémy.
 It is a typical Provençal village perched on a small hill and surrounded by olive groves and vineyards.